 - Is anyone in your organization incapable of accomplishing tasks because of a technology hurdle?

-Technology reviews are one-time events that occur prior to implementing new tools and resources.
+Technology reviews are one-time events that occur before implementing new tools and resources.
 However, a brief review should be done every year to ensure all systems are working and up to date.

 More than just a firewall.
 Security involves training to spot issues, discovering passwords that have been compromised, implementing anti-virus protection software and anti-spyware protection, and developing intrusion detection systems.
 Security can be both virtual and physical.
 For example, intrusion detection systems create alerts when someone is at your office door.
 Additionally, data protection software can send alerts when data has been compromised or when there is an increased risk of data being stolen.
 With the increasing threat of ransomware attacks looming, security should be a primary concern for all companies.